Research, Evaluations & Quality Improvement

 Over March and April 2020, PQCHC’s Community Health Services department conducted a series of wellness checks to identify the prevalence of various needs including: food security, computer access and internet access.

 Evaluation of Equity in Education's 3-year Pilot Project

-With the goal of reaching more students who would benefit from Pathways to Education programming, PQCHC has been working with stakeholders over the past several years to establish a Collective Impact initiative called Equity in Education (EiE) to explore ways to collectively address the gap in high school graduation rates among low-income communities in Ottawa.
+With the goal of reaching more students who would benefit from Pathways to Education programming, PQCHC has been working with community partners over the past several years to establish a Collective Impact initiative called Equity in Education (EiE) to explore ways to collectively address the gap in high school graduation rates among low-income communities in Ottawa.
 In January 2018, EiE received three years of funding from the Government of Ontario’s Local Poverty Reduction Fund (LPRF) to test a new approach to improving educational outcomes for youth living in low-income neighborhoods in Ottawa.